Automattic/RadControl/readme.txt

 Make sure you [apply to WordAds](https://wordads.co/signup/) for each site you want to run AdControl on.

 Requires [Jetpack](https://jetpack.com/) to be installed and connected.
 [Help getting started.](https://jetpack.com/support/getting-started-with-jetpack/)

-New in version 1.1.3 Moved inline JavaScript in the header to an external JavaScript.

 == Installation ==